margarthebar/Hearts/README.md

 5/31/15:
  - The cards are sorted by suit and number in each hand
  - Bug fixes with breaking hearts and trick winning

+6/1/15:
+ - The winner of a round is determined
+ - A new round begins automatically
+ - The game recognizes shooting the moon

+6/2/15:
+ - The game resets once a player reaches 100 points
+ - The game recognizes tied rounds

+6/3/15:
+ - Points are displayed next to the hand
+ - Cards can be selected by clicking
+ - An animation is played when hearts are broken

+6/4/15:
+ - At the end of each round the results for the round are displayed
+ - The user must press enter to go to the next round

+6/5/15:
+ - Changes to the hearts breaking animation

+6/6/15:
+ - The game winner is determined once a player reaches 100 points
+ - The results for the whole game are displayed at the end

+6/7/15:
+ - Cards are passed at the beginning of each round
+ - Cards move towards the trick winner at the end of each trick
+ - Bug fixes with card and results display

 Project Plan